-Birthdays: Marcus Whitman the missionary who led US settlement of Oregon, Howard Morris, Darius Mihlaud, Anton Bruckner, Chateaubriand, Craig Claiborne, Dick York, Richard Wright, Mary Renault, Mitzi Gaynor, Computer AI pioneer John McCarthy, Damon Wayans is 54, Paul Harvey, Beyonce’ Knowles is 33
+Birthdays: Howard Morris, Darius Mihlaud, Anton Bruckner, Chateaubriand, Craig Claiborne, Dick York, Richard Wright, Mary Renault, Mitzi Gaynor, Computer AI pioneer John McCarthy, Damon Wayans is 55, Paul Harvey, Beyonce’ Knowles is 34

 1888-George Eastman patents the roll film camera.
 The word "Kodak" is supposedly the sound the shutter made.
 Another story on the origin of the word was that George wanted a word pronounced the same in all known dialects.
 So after some research (Rochester lore has it that he did all of this himself) he concluded that only k and x qualified as sounds uttered the same way in all languages.
 Thus Eastman Kodak.

 1893- Writer and illustrator Beatrix Potter sent a letter to a sick child: " I don't know what to write you, so I shall tell you the story of four little rabbits.
 Their names were Flopsy, Mopsy, Cottontail and Peter."
 The Peter Cottontail stories born.